naik-amey/PostureDetJS/README.md

 # How to Use:
 Initial:
 1. Once the page is opened, click on "start" button.
 At this point you should be able to see yourself with markers around eyes and nose.

-Training:
-2. Press "SPACE BAR" everytime you are in a ergonomically correct posture, you can turn your head sideways etc. Collect atleast 10 samples for better training.
+2. (Training) Press "SPACE BAR" everytime you are in a ergonomically correct posture, you can turn your head sideways etc. Collect atleast 10 samples for better training.
-3. Press "down arrow key" everytime you are in a ergonomically wrong posture, you can hunch or take any other wrong posture.
+3. (Training) Press "down arrow key" everytime you are in a ergonomically wrong posture, you can hunch or take any other wrong posture.
 Collect atleast 10 samples for better training.
 - You can repeat step 2 & 3 any number of times you like, but make sure you don't take too many as this might slow down the training time.
 4. Press "t" key to start the training.
 At this point you might have to wait for 200 epochs to be completed.

-Classification
-5. That's it!
+5. (Classification) That's it!
 Once, the training is complete, you will be notified with a sound, everytime you hunch.
 Also, a timer is displayed to indicate the time you are infront of the computer and the time you were in wrong posture.

 # Sources:
 1. https://gist.github.com/mohdsanadzakirizvi/ce95bcb560eeae899ff6852fda8757a6